robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 In input sanitization there are design decisions to be made, balancing security and usability.
 Let's have a look at the 2 fields on the login page. as they are both interesting:

 Email addresses have various issues, one of which is case sensitivity.
 Technically (from [http://www.rfc-editor.org/rfc/rfc5321.txt](http://www.rfc-editor.org/rfc/rfc5321.txt) ) "*The local-part of a mailbox MUST BE treated as case sensitive.
 Therefore, SMTP implementations MUST take care to preserve the case of mailbox local-parts.
 In particular, for some hosts, the user "smith" is different from the user "Smith".
 However, exploiting the case sensitivity of mailbox local-parts impedes interoperability and is discouraged.
 Mailbox domains follow normal DNS rules and are hence not case sensitive*".
 However, this is about their intended usage as **email addresses**, and in the sample apps they are being used as **unique user IDs**.
 So you have a requirements/design decision to make - you may for instance disallow registration of new users whose email address differs from existing ones by case only, or not.
 But whatever you decide it will impact your input data sanitization.
 For this exercise implement an input sanitization rule that accepts email addresses and forces them to be lower case. **Tip** It turns out that writing a regex for all valid email address formats is very hard - see [http://tools.ietf.org/html/rfc2822](http://tools.ietf.org/html/rfc2822).
 But in these apps, it's up to you what you accept as a valid user ID, and in any case the input sanitization gives you no help in deciding whether a valid email address actually belongs to the person sending it to you.
-Apply this to the login and registration pages.
+Apply this sanitization to the server-side code for the login and registration pages.
+You'd want to do this in the client-side code too for usability and/or performance reasons, but that's not a security feature as such.

 Passwords are another interesting case.
-Password hashes are often cracked by brute force attacks, usually with the aid of pre-computed lists of hash values for very large sets of possible passwords (rainbow tables).
-The resilience of passwords to this kind of attack depends on their strength, meaning the number of possible valid password strings a cracker has to try.
-Strength ranges from the obvious variants of 'password' (hundreds of possibilities), to natural language words (tens of thousands) to random (e.g. 'sT8£bG*7z', zillions, dependent on the length and allowed characters).
-To quantify 'zillions', each character may have as many values as the set of allowed characters (so for ASCII alphanumeric only that's 26 + 26 + 10 = 62).
-This is raised to the power of the number of characters.
-Adding in the 20 or so special characters available on the keyboard makes it 82 to that power (about 10 times larger for an 8 character password, 100 for 16).
-While the numbers illustrate that length is the most important factor in random password strength, non-alphanumeric characters are also desirable.
-However, you might want to restrict exactly which characters you accept, depending on what external systems you are sending the data to - for instance, password managers often restrict the characters they use in generated passwords, e.g. !$%@#.
-Hopefully you're going to hash these passwords anyway though, so the plain-text special characters aren't going to leave your app, but for this exercise implement an input sanitization rule that allows upper and lower case ASCII letters, plus digits and the 5 special characters above, with a length between 8 and 16 characters inclusive.
+Passwords are often made stronger by including non-alphanumeric characters, e.g. !$%@#.
+Hopefully you're going to hash these passwords anyway, so the plain-text special characters aren't going to leave your app, but for this exercise implement an input sanitization rule that allows upper and lower case ASCII letters, plus digits and the 5 special characters above.
 This is an arbitrary definition of a valid, though not necessarily strong, password, which should defeat many of the injection attacks (via the password field) described above.
-Apply this to the login and registration pages.
+Apply this sanitization to the server-side code for login and registration pages.

 The MEAN\_Stack sample could also use the simple input sanitization approach of rejecting input in the form of javascript objects, and only accept strings or numbers (as discussed in exercise 5).
 Given what body-parser actually does, this is effectively a blacklisting process, but you're probably going to have to reject objects anyway in order to implement the whitelisting above so it's a moot point really.